analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 	<img src="https://c7.staticflickr.com/6/5818/29632661974_1f7604df20_o.jpg"/>
 </figure>

 The **[Zeiss Loxia 21mm f/2.8 Distagon T\*](http://amznlinks.com/global?user=analogsenses&us=B019OUCQ9Y&uk=B019OUCQ9Y&es=B019OUCQ9Y)** is currently the widest of the Loxia lenses, and at $1,499, it’s also the most expensive.
-This is arguably the best ultra-wide angle lens for the FE system, barely edging out the Batis 18mm in terms of image quality.
+This is arguably the best ultra-wide angle prime lens for the FE system, barely edging out the Batis 18mm in terms of image quality.
 Both lenses are similarly sharp, but the Loxia controls chromatic aberration just a tad better.
 On the other hand, it suffers a bit more from coma, so if you’re into astrophotography, the Batis lens may be the better choice.
 For everything else, the two lenses are nearly indistinguishable in real-world shooting.
 If you’re struggling to decide, my advice is to choose between the two based on your preferred field of view.
 Keep in mind that in the ultra-wide range every millimeter counts, so 18mm is actually quite a bit wider than 21mm.

 <section class="product-link">
 	<h4 class="buy-now">Buy it online</h4>